 This section discusses the effect of the Java Virtual Machine’s garbage collector with regards to Neo4j performance.

 The heap is separated into an old generation and a young generation.
 New objects are allocated in the young generation, and then later moved to the old generation, if they stay live (in use) for long enough.
 When a generation fills up, the garbage collector performs a collection, during which all other threads in the process are paused.
-The young generation is quick to collect since the pause time correlates with the live set of objects, and is independent of the size of the young generation.
+The young generation is quick to collect since the pause time correlates with the live set of objects.
 In the old generation, pause times roughly correlates with the size of the heap.
 For this reason, the heap should ideally be sized and tuned such that transaction and query state never makes it to the old generation.

 The heap size is configured with the

 dbms.memory.heap.max_size (in MBs) setting in the neo4j.conf file.

 The initial size of the heap is specified by the

 -Xms???m flag, or chosen heuristically by the JVM itself if left unspecified.